 Immunisation against chickenpox can be achieved with either of two vaccines.
 The first is a combined vaccine containing components to protect against measles, mumps, rubella and varicella (MMRV).
-The second is the varicella vaccine (VV), which protects only against chickenpox.
+The second is the chickenpox (varicella) vaccine, which protects only against chickenpox.

 Protection against chickenpox is available free of charge under the National Immunisation Program Schedule.
 In Victoria, single-dose immunisation against chickenpox is free for children at 18 months -- given as the combination MMRV vaccine.

 If the child has already had chickenpox prior to 18 months of age, or there is an uncertain history of chickenpox, the varicella-containing vaccine (MMRV) can still be safely given.

-Before vaccinating someone from 14 years of age for chickenpox, a blood test should be done to check if the person is already protected.
+Before vaccinating someone from 14 years of age for chickenpox, a blood test should be done to check if the person is already protected against chickenpox.

 Pregnancy and chickenpox immunisation

-If you are not immune during pregnancy, you should avoid contact with people who have chickenpox and you should contact your doctor, midwife or hospital as soon as possible if you are exposed to anyone with chickenpox.
+If you are not immune and are pregnant, avoid contact with people who have chickenpox and contact your doctor, midwife or hospital as soon as possible if you are exposed to anyone with chickenpox.
 You will be advised to have an injection of varicella-zoster immunoglobulin (VZIG).